illinois-impact/ece408_project/readme.md

 Nsight-Compute can be installed as a standalone application.
 You do not need CUDA to be installed.
 You can download the installer from NVIDIA's [website](https://developer.nvidia.com/gameworksdownload#?dn=nsight-compute-2020-2-0)

 ### Skeleton Code Description
-`custom/cpu-new-forward.cc` and `custom/new-forward.cu` containes skeleton implementations for the CPU and CPU convolutions respectively.
+`custom/cpu-new-forward.cc` and `custom/new-forward.cu` containes skeleton implementations for the CPU and GPU convolutions respectively.
 You can complete the project by modifying these two files only. `custom/cpu-new-forward.h` and `custom/gpu-new-forward.h` are the respective header files.
 You need not modify these files unless you need to declare your own functions.

 The code in `m2.cc`, `m3.cc`, `m4.cc` and `final.cc` are the top level files that are executed for each milestone.
 You should not be modifying these files.